mrashidse/sms/README.md

 #### For Win Shell
     \> docker run -d -it -p 30001:80 --name "moe-php-mysql-app" -v /www:/var/www/html amakundu/moe-php-mysql-demo:1.0.0

+#### If Errors ()
+##### error during connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.30/info: open //./pipe/docker_engine: The system cannot find the file specified.
+In the default daemon configuration on Windows,
+the docker client must be run elevated to connect.
+This error may also indicate that the docker daemon is not running.

+    \> Net stop com.docker.service
+    \> Net start com.docker.service

 # To see running container
 ## ================================================================================
     \> docker ps